KashFarhadi/Dictionaries-From-Scratch/README.md

 We're going to create our own version of a dictionary data structure in Python.

  ## Abstract

-"There's two kinds of people in the world: people who've mastered dictionaries and total goobers.
+"There's two kinds of people in the world: people who've mastered dictionaries and total goobers." - Raymond Hettinger <br>
 Let's not be goobers together.

 Is it possible to build a python dictionary without the dict keyword?
-We’ll dive under the hood to build a dictionary data structure and become familiar with some concepts that the geniuses behind python understood”
+We’ll dive under the hood to build a dictionary data structure and become familiar with some concepts that the geniuses behind python understood.

 ## Creator
-- Kash Farhadi
+Kash Farhadi

 ## About